rmbernardi/design-patterns-examples-java/README.md

 # Design Patterns Examples, In Java
-Case studies of each of each of the 23 Gang-of-Four design patterns implemented in Java.
+Case studies of each of each of the 23 Gang-of-Four (GoF) design patterns, implemented in Java.

 Each case study is a condensed example of how to use each design pattern and is not meant to be a full implementation of the context of each of the case studies.